Ready to plan your visit to Timberline? You're in the right place...

 There are tons of things to do at Timberline – both inside and outside!
 Check out some of the fun you’re about to have below…

 Join a U.S. Forest Service Ranger for a 25 minute tour of historic Timberline Lodge.
 Explore the rich history of the Lodge and all it has to offer.
 Tours are free and available to everyone.
 Meet at the U.S. Forest Service Desk inside Timberline Lodge.
-Guided tours are available 7 days a week at 11:00am, 1:00pm, and 2:00pm.
+Guided tours are available Friday, Saturday and Sunday at 11am, 1pm and 2pm.
 If you find yourself waiting for your tour time, be sure to check out the Rachael Griffin Historic Exhibition Center in our lower lobby.
 Historic exhibits, a timeline of Timbereline’s history, and a model guest room await you!
 Click here for more details.

 Grab A Bite To Eat